drvinceknight/cfm/main.md

   the total mark for the course.
 - A group coursework.
 Over the second semester you will work in a group to build a software tool to solve a type of mathematical problem of your choice.
-The work will be assessed through:

-  - A 15 minute presentation
+The work will be assessed through: A 15 minute presentation and a 2 page paper.
-  - A 2 page paper

   This will count for 50% of the total mark for the course.